zlatamigas/SurveyPlatform/README.md

-# SurveyPlatform
+# Survey
 <p align="center">
   <img alt="Survey" src="https://user-images.githubusercontent.com/64004682/180666035-45b3a09c-153c-4554-9e09-52e60cf974c0.jpg" width="300"\>
 </p>

 ## Description
-SurveyPlatform is an open platform where anyone can participate in surveys on various topics.
+Survey is an open platform where anyone can participate in surveys on various topics.
 Registreted users can create and start their own surveys and collect statistics.

 The platform supports languages: English and Russian.